tomfran/typo/README.md

 # Intro on main page, content in markdown, if you omit title or content the other can be displayed
 homeIntro = true
-homeIntroTitle = 'Hi!'
-homeIntroContent = """
+homeIntroTitle = 'Hello traveler!' homeIntroContent = """
-I am an Italian Software Engineer with a strong foundation in computer science and a passion for solving complex problems.
-I am interested in a range of topics, including algorithms, distributed systems, databases, and information retrieval.
+Join me on this journey as I explore the ever-evolving landscape of software engineering, fueled by curiosity and a relentless drive to innovate.
+Together, let's push the boundaries of what's possible and craft solutions that shape the future.
 """

 # Collection to display on home page: